 - the relevant Codes governing the profession to which the student aspires;

-The College nominee shall provide a copy of such report and supporting documents to Academic Services as soon as practicable, and normally within 20 working days after the decision has been made to refer the case to a Committee of Enquiry.
-If it should prove impracticable for the College to provide its report and supporting documents within 20 working days, the student shall be informed in writing of the timescale for the provision of these.
+The Case Officer shall provide a copy of such report and supporting documents to Academic Services as soon as practicable, and normally within 20 working days after the decision has been made to refer the case to a Committee of Enquiry.
+If it should prove impracticable for the Case Officer to provide their report and supporting documents within 20 working days, the student shall be informed in writing of the timescale for the provision of these.
 Once received, Academic Services will arrange for copies of the report and supporting documents to be provided to the student and members of the Committee Panel.

-Where it is not practicable for the College nominee to provide to the Secretary all its evidence (e.g. witness statements, documents etc) in accordance with 5.9 above, he/she shall normally provide an initial report and thereafter such further evidence within the timescale stipulated by Academic Services.
+Where it is not practicable for the Case Officer to provide to the Secretary all its evidence (e.g. witness statements, documents etc) in accordance with 5.9 above, they shall normally provide an initial report and thereafter such further evidence within the timescale stipulated by Academic Services.
 It may not, however, be possible for a report/initial report to be provided where the student is referred for a medical assessment until such medical assessment report is received.
 Where a criminal investigation or legal proceedings are pending, the case shall be considered in accordance with the procedures outlined in 6 below.

 The case shall be reviewed upon any developments in the police investigation/legal proceedings.
 Students are reminded that they are under an obligation to keep the University informed as to the status of their case and any release/bail conditions imposed upon them.

-When the police investigations/legal proceedings have been concluded and, either the student has been prosecuted, or a decision not to prosecute has been taken, the College nominee shall decide whether action under these regulations should continue to be taken.
+When the police investigations/legal proceedings have been concluded and, either the student has been prosecuted, or a decision not to prosecute has been taken, the Case Officer shall decide whether action under these regulations should continue to be taken.

-Where the student has been convicted of a criminal offence, the conviction shall be deemed conclusive evidence that the offence had been committed – i.e. the College/ Committee of Enquiry should not seek to ‘go behind’ the conviction or reach another conclusion in relation to the matters that led to the conviction.
-Judgements/ findings made by Professional Bodies, UK Civil Courts and UK Social Services shall also be deemed conclusive evidence of the facts investigated in those cases.
+Where the student has been convicted of a criminal offence, the conviction shall be deemed conclusive evidence that the offence had been committed – i.e. the Case Officer and/or Committee of Enquiry should not seek to ‘go behind’ the conviction or reach another conclusion in relation to the matters that led to the conviction.
+Judgements/findings made by Professional Bodies, UK Civil Courts and UK Social Services shall also be deemed conclusive evidence of the facts investigated in those cases.

 Where a finding is made that the student is Unfit to Practise and the student has also been sentenced by a criminal court in respect of the same facts, the court's penalty shall be taken into consideration in determining the penalty under these regulations.